 Count Your Blessings

 November is all about celebrating things you are thankful for, from special things like families to common things like a fresh new piece of paper to draw on!
-Here’s a creative way for children of all ages to build Thanksgiving artwork Moms will love to display.
+Here’s a creative way for children of all ages to build artwork moms will love to display.

 1 Start with a poster frame.
 Have a grown up open the frame.